How To Run YouTube Video Ads – 2020 Tutorialadmin

 Here, the Bumper Ad option is not available as we have not chosen the CPM method while selecting the bidding type option in the beginning.

 So here, as we have selected the In-stream Ad option, we will go through editing of our URL CTA, headline and more.
-You can always see a preview of how your Ad would like like on a Mobile or Desktop device.
+You can always see a preview of how your Ad would like on a Mobile or Desktop device.

 Once you’re all set with these settings, you have successfully created an Ad for your next YouTube video.

 This is how to run YouTube video Ads through Google Ads Manager.